LitenApe/CookedHam/README.md

 ## Questions

-If you have any questions then create an issue with it and i'll try to answer it to the best of my ability.
+Create an issue with your questions and I'll try to answer it to the best of my ability.
+I don't take request for missing components, as the project is not intended as a one stop shop for everyone, hence the no styling.